AN3Orik/systemair/README.md

 Configure connection to SAVECONNECT 2.0 IAM module:

 *   **IP Address:** The IP address of your SAVECONNECT 2.0 IAM module (e.g., `192.168.1.50`).
+*   **Device Password (Optional):** Enter the password used by the SAVECONNECT 2.0 IAM web interface if one is configured.
 *   **Ventilation Unit Model (Optional):** You can manually select your unit model, or leave it empty to auto-detect from the device.

 ---